 ‘I flew back from South Africa to work on Eastenders.
 The soap opera was just starting up but was already drawing huge audience figures.
 Had I returned to direct it?
-Sadly no. More ladder climbing for me – which entailed training up others in true BBC tradition.
+Sadly no. More ladder climbing for me – which entailed training others in true BBC tradition.
 But I enjoyed running the rehearsals and stage-managing sequences shot on the famous Albert Square lot at Elstree Studios.
 It was good to be involved in such an iconic drama as it became established, working with actors with considerable experience such as Wendy Richards who had previously appeared in Dad’s Army and Are you being Served?
-I got on well Leslie Grantham who played Dirty Den and with June Brown, who is still playing Dot Cotton.
-I did received rather strange looks from Anita Dobson, who played Angie when I was showing around a visitor of mine – until he smiled, opening a door for her, and she melted to his charm.
-The visitor was Alastair Bruce, now advisor on Downton Abbey and the Sky commentator for the Royal Wedding.
-Before long the another visitor turned up without warning melting the hearts of the entire cast.
+I got on well Leslie Grantham who played Dirty Den and with June Brown, who still plays Dot Cotton.
+I did received rather strange looks from Anita Dobson, who played Angie, when I was showing around a visitor – until she melted under his charm.
+The visitor was Alastair Bruce, now advisor on Downton Abbey and Sky commentator for Royal Weddings.
+Before long, another visitor turned up without warning melting the hearts of the entire cast.
 It was Diana, Princess of Wales – or Princess Diana, as all the Eastenders loved to call her.
 I have a feeling that Alastair suggested she might enjoy seeing around.